coatyio/coaty-examples/remote-operations/js/README.md

 the results and execution info received by Return events.
 Click a code fab button "< >" to view the Call event data for a specific operation.

+To force errors to be returned by a remote operation, turn on the "Light defect" switch in the light UI or select the invalid "black" color from the color palette in the light control UI.

 > **Tip**: You can also control an individual light by dragging the QR Code
 > displayed in the light UI and dropping it onto the corresponding area in the
 > context filter panel.
 Now, the operation context is limited to the selected